Pt-induced nanowires on Ge(001): a DFT study: Results

-The Ge NW on $\gamma_{as}$ shows after relaxation a nicely symmetric structure with the Ge NW at the center of the trough, in a slightly elevated position $0.7$ \AA\ above the average top layer.
+Contrary to the Pt NW, the Ge NW on $\gamma_{as}$ shows after relaxation a nicely symmetric structure with the Ge NW at the center of the trough, in a slightly elevated position $0.7$ \AA\ above the top layer.
 The calculated STM images show some of the main features of the experimentally observed NWs.
 The symmetric bulges are present, as is a clear NW signature, for both filled and empty state images.
 However the NW dimer images are not double peaked as is observed in the experiments.
-Examination of the total charge distribution shows that the Ge NW atoms dimerise forming a $\sigma$-bond, as can be seen in Fig. \ref{fig:6trog_nwa_b4_geom_en_cont}b.
+Examination of the total charge distribution shows that the Ge NW atoms dimerise forming a $\sigma$-bond, as can be seen in Fig.~\ref{fig:6trog_nwa_b4_geom_en_cont}b.
 From this one might expect to see a double peak feature in the STM images.
-However, an STM only sees energy levels close to the Fermi-level, and the partial charge density near the Fermi level (Fig. \ref{fig:6trog_nwa_b4_geom_en_cont}c) shows the existence of a $\pi$-bond above the Ge-dimer, albeit with a much lower charge density than the $\sigma$-bond, causing the NW dimer image to show up as a single peak.
-The state showing the NW is a surface state close to the Fermi-level.\\ The Ge NW binds to the Pt atoms in the top layer through $\sigma$-bonds, forming the diamond shaped structure already noted in paragraph \ref{ssc:model1_onb6u}, as can be seen in Fig. \ref{fig:6trog_nwa_b4_geom_en_cont}.
-These bonds with the Pt surface atoms pulls the Ge NW slightly into the trough, stretching the Pt-Ge bonds of the dimers in the QDR about $2.5$\%.
-The dimer length of the NW dimers is $2.575$ \AA, only $6$\% longer than a normal Ge bulk bond.\\ In paragraph \ref{ssc:model1_onb6u} we saw that a Pt NW on a Ge(001) surface can lead to a chain of double peaked dimer images, when Ge dimers are placed on top of Pt atoms.
-We just saw that the Ge NW stay above the trough while the Pt NW sinks in, so one could imagine a double layered NW combining the properties of both systems.
-Calculations introducing an extra NW of Ge or Pt dimers on top of the existing Pt NW on the $\gamma_{as}$ and $\gamma_{as2}$ surface show that for both surfaces the extra Ge NW is most stable.
-In case of the extra NW on the $\gamma_{as}$ surface however we find an adsorption energy $E_{\mathrm{ad}}=-513$ meV for the Ge NW and $E_{\mathrm{ad}}=699$ meV for the Pt NW which means the second Pt wire would not stick to the surface while the Ge wire would.
-On the other hand we showed that the Pt NW on $\gamma_{as}$ will induce a reconstruction to $\gamma_{as2}$ creating a much more stable subsurface, but here both the extra NW would not stick with an adsorption energy $E_{\mathrm{ad}}=233$ meV and $526$ meV for the extra Ge and Pt NW respectively.
-Furthermore, inspection of the geometries show that the double layered NW fall over in the trough, giving rise to a NW image in the calculated STM pictures which is asymmetric in the trough.
-On the bright side however, the same pseudo-STM images show the expected double peaked NW dimer images.
+However, an STM only sees energy levels close to the Fermi-level, and the partial charge density near the Fermi level (Fig.~\ref{fig:6trog_nwa_b4_geom_en_cont}c) shows the existence of a $\pi$-bond above the Ge-dimer, causing the NW dimer image to show up as a single peak.\\ The Ge NW binds to the Pt atoms in the top layer through $\sigma$-bonds, forming the diamond shaped structure already noted in Sec.~\ref{ssc:model1_onb6u}, as can be seen in Fig.~\ref{fig:6trog_nwa_b4_geom_en_cont}.
+These bonds with the Pt surface atoms pull the Ge NW slightly into the trough, stretching the Pt-Ge bonds of the dimers in the QDR about $2.5$\%.
+The dimer length of the NW dimers is $2.575$ \AA, only $6$\% longer than a normal Ge bulk bond.\\ In Sec.~\ref{ssc:model1_onb6u} we saw that a chain of double peaked dimer images emerges when Ge dimers are placed on top of Pt atoms.
+Combined with the fact, that the Ge NW stay above the trough while the Pt NW sinks in, one could imagine the existence of a double layered NW combining these properties.
+We therefore investigated some systems where a second NW dimer of Ge or Pt atoms was placed on top of the first NW dimer on both the $\gamma_{as}$ and $\gamma_{as2}$ surfaces.
+These calculations show that for both surfaces the extra Ge NW is most stable (\textit{cf.}\ Table~\ref{table:2formE_b4as}).
+In case of the extra NW on the $\gamma_{as}$ surface we find an adsorption energy $E_{\mathrm{ad}}=-513$ meV for the Ge NW and $E_{\mathrm{ad}}=699$ meV for the Pt NW, which means the second Pt wire does not stick to the surface while the Ge wire does.
+However, we showed that the Pt NW on $\gamma_{as}$ induces a reconstruction to $\gamma_{as2}$ creating a much more stable subsurface.
+On the $\gamma_{as2}$ surface however both the extra NWs do not stick.
+They have an adsorption energy $E_{\mathrm{ad}}=233$ meV and $526$ meV for the extra Ge and Pt NW respectively.
+Furthermore, inspection of the geometries show that the double layered NWs fall over sideways in the trough, giving rise to a NW image in the calculated STM pictures which is asymmetric in the trough.
+Despite all this, these pseudo-STM images show the required doubly peaked NW dimer images, which means the stacking of Ge on top of Pt atoms needs to be somehow maintained if we want to observe doubly peaked NW dimer images in the calculated STM images.